CUH Logo

 Is there any research being carried out in this field at CUH?

 All laparoscopic procedures are subject to continuous audit by the British Association of Urological Surgeons Section of Endourology.
-In addition, the National Institute of Health and Clinical Excellence (NICE) requires that we maintain a careful review of laparoscopic procedures.
+In addition, the National Institute of Health and Care Excellence (NICE) requires that we maintain a careful review of laparoscopic procedures.

 Who can I contact for more help or information?